 Chichen Itza Cenote

 Chichen Itza is the most famous Mayan Ruin in the world – in fact, it is one of the 7 wonders of the world.
 If you are visiting the region, you’ll probably want to take a tour to Chichen Itza.
 While you are there, you should definitely visit one of the Chichen Itza Cenote.

 Cenote Ik Kil – Cenote Near Chichen Itza

 One of the most famous and popular Yucatan cenotes.
-Cenote Ik Kil is a very deep, but open top cylindrical cenote.
-It’s proximity to Chichen Itza, and it’s natural beauty, have made it a choice stop for the multitude of bus tours that visit the area.
-If you take a Chichen Itza with cenote tour, chances are this is the cenote they will take you too.
-It’s been very well developed to handle the tourism safely, so is also good for families.
-It’s certainly worth a visit, if you arrive before 11am you can beat the crowds.
+Cenote Ik Kil is a very deep, but open-top cylindrical cenote.
+Its proximity to Chichen Itza, and its natural beauty, have made it a choice stop for the multitude of bus tours that visit the area.
+If you take a Chichen Itza with cenote tour, chances are this is the cenote they will take you to.
+It’s been very well developed to handle tourism safely, so is also good for families.
+It’s certainly worth a visit if you arrive before 11 am you can beat the crowds.

 Yokdzonot Cenote Near Chichen Itza

 The old ladies of the town of Yokdzonot decided to bring revenue to the local people by cleaning up the cenote and catching traffic from the main road leading to Chichen Itza.
 About 25 minutes to the west of Chichen Itza, Yokdzonot Cenote is a glorious large open cylinder cenote with blue-green water.
 80 Pesos.